 - 1½ cups cherry and/or pear tomatoes, sliced in half

 - ½ cup ricotta salata cheese, chopped into ½-inch cubes

 - Extra-virgin olive oil

 - 2-4 eggs, for poaching (optional)

-- 2 tbsp champagne vinegar (or white or red wine vinegar)
+- 2 tablespoons champagne vinegar or white or red wine vinegar

-- Optional step: In a small bowl, toss red onion slices with a teaspoon or two of the champagne vinegar.
+- In a small bowl, toss the red onion slices with a teaspoon or two of the champagne vinegar.
 Set aside while you work on the rest of the steps.
 This helps cut down on the harsh raw onion taste.

-- Slice bread into ½-inch thick slices, drizzle with olive oil, sprinkle a few pinches of salt and grill both sides until lightly charred.
-Remove bread from grill and rub it it with the sliced side of the garlic clove while the bread is still warm.
+- Slice the bread into ½-inch thick slices, drizzle with olive oil, sprinkle with a few pinches of salt, and grill both sides until lightly charred.
+Remove the bread from the grill and rub it with the sliced side of the garlic clove while the bread is still warm.
 Chop the bread into cubes and set aside.

 - Top plated servings with poached eggs if you wish.